Ser Barristan in armor - by Mike Capprotti ©

 A Storm of Swords (appears)

 The Winds of Winter (POV)

 |Played by||Ian McElhinney|

-Ser Barristan Selmy, called Barristan the Bold, is a celebrated hero and knight of the Kingsguard, serving throughout a time when the Kingsguard were considered to be the greatest knights of the realm.
+Ser Barristan Selmy, called Barristan the Bold, is a knight from House Selmy and the Lord Commander of the Kingsguard of Robert I Baratheon.
+A celebrated hero, he has served since a time when the Kingsguard were considered the greatest knights of the Seven Kingdoms.
 Barristan becomes a POV character in A Dance with Dragons.
 In the television adaptation Game of Thrones, he is played by Ian McElhinney.

 Character and Appearance

 Barristan is tall and has blue eyes which some consider to be sad.
 He is an older man, with white hair and lined features.
 Some consider him handsome, at least for his age.
 Despite advanced age, he looks strong and graceful and every bit the skilled knight he was in his youth.
 Like other members of the Kingsguard, his armor, cloak, and shield are all in white.
 His enameled scales have silver chasings and clasps.

 Barristan was born the first son of Ser Lyonel Selmy, the Knight of Harvest Hall.
 He squired for Lord Manfred Swann in his youth.
 At the age of ten, Barristan donned the armor of a mystery knight and entered a tourney at Blackhaven.
 Prince Duncan Targaryen took pity on the small mystery knight while others laughed.
 Duncan jousted Selmy when no one else would and it was Duncan who gave Barristan his epithet.